lightsofts/lightsofts.github.io/finlighting/help.md

 The search window has two main sections:

-1. Input Field: Type a file name directly to search, or enter text starting with "/" to quickly filter files or folders.
+1. Input Field: Type a file name directly to search, or type text starting with "/" to quickly filter files or folders.
 2. File List: The first column shows the parent folder, the second column shows the current folder, and the third column displays subfolders.

 You have three ways to toggle folders or select file aginst `File List`